 - Finally, you need to honestly determine exactly how likely it is, that those things will all fall into place, in the correct order, when you have the money, stability and time required.

-If you fully believe you will be in that ‘right time’ scenario in a timescale that’s reasonable, you’re not stalling.
+If you fully believe you will be in that ‘right time’ scenario in a timescale that means you won’t have weakened the opportunity or missed it completely, you’re not stalling.

-If you believe the likelihood of all those variables connecting the way you want, in a reasonable timescale is low (or non-existent), you’re probably stalling.
-You then need to work on why… why you’re avoiding doing what’s required.
+If you believe the likelihood of all those variables connecting the way you want, in a reasonable timescale is low or non-existent, you’re stalling.

-Overcoming this issue has always been important for business owners.
-However, with today’s unparalleled challenges, it’s absolutely essential.
-I work with business owners every day, who are moving with the times.
-People whose businesses are far more suited to navigating the current terrain and road ahead, than their competitors.
+Overcoming this issue has always been important for small business owners.
+However, with 2024’s economic uncertainties ahead of you and your business, it’s absolutely essential.
+I work with small business owners every day, whose businesses are now perfectly suited to navigating the road ahead.
+They’re going to absolutely crush it this year.
 I recommend you do the same.

-In a nutshell: Take a look at that 3 step process.
+In short, the commercial risk of stalling has never been greater.
+So take a look at that 3 step process.
 If you believe you’re stalling, call it out and make the decisions required.